Published Dec 28, 2020

-I have to admit, glazing is not my favorite part of the ceramic process.
-It’s probably because of its potential to make or break a good pot (and believe me, I have “broken” quite a few with poor glaze application).
+I have to admit, glazing is not my favorite part of the ceramic process and I am always on the lookout for pottery glazing tips to help improve my outcomes.
+The glazing process has the potential to make or break a good pot (and believe me, I have “broken” quite a few with poor glaze application).
 I tend to be a bit of a sloppy glazer and I sometimes rush through it a little more quickly than I should.

 This article was excerpted from the Tips from the Pros department of a back issue of Pottery Making Illustrated.

-• Keep bisqueware clean.
+- After bisque firing, keep your pots clean.
 Lotions, or even the oils from your hands, can create resist spots where glaze adheres unevenly or not at all.
 Throughout all phases of the glazing process, including loading and unloading the kiln, handle bisqueware with a clean pair of disposable gloves.
-If you think your bisqueware has been compromised — splashed with something, covered with grime, or maybe handled by a visitor — bisque it again rather than risk a crawling glaze.
+If you think your bisqueware has been compromised -- splashed with something, covered with grime, or maybe handled by a visitor -- bisque it again rather than risk your glaze crawling.